Alexander Ovechkin: Feud with Evgeni Malkin

-Ovechkin was reportedly involved in a feud with Pittsburgh Penguins forward Evgeni Malkin, who was drafted second behind Ovechkin in the 2004 NHL Entry Draft.
-Though the two were reported to be good friends when they roomed together during the 2006 Winter Olympics in Turin, Italy, this friendship quickly soured.
-The feud may have started in August 2007 when Ovechkin supposedly punched Malkin's Russian agent, Gennady Ushakov, at a Moscow nightclub.
-Ovechkin has denied that version of events, while Malkin confirmed it.
+Ovechkin was involved in a feud with Pittsburgh Penguins forward Evgeni Malkin, who was drafted second behind Ovechkin in the 2004 NHL Entry Draft.
+Though the two were reported to be good friends when they roomed together during the 2006 Winter Olympics in Turin, Italy, this friendship quickly saw tension arise.
+The feud may have started in August 2007 when Ovechkin punched Malkin's Russian agent, Gennady Ushakov, at a Moscow nightclub.
+Ovechkin denied that version of events, while Malkin confirmed it.
 On 21 January 2008, in Pittsburgh, Ovechkin took a run at Malkin, which would have seemingly resulted in a devastating hit had Malkin not ducked out of the way just in time.
 The two would also not make eye contact at the 2008 NHL Awards Ceremony.
 Ovechkin has repeatedly denied "having it out" for Malkin.
+In 2009, in an interview with RT, Ovechkin would confirm that the event in which he punched Malkin's agent was true, while also stating "but is okay".

 The feud raised many concerns as to its effect on the league, and the Russian national team at the 2010 Winter Olympics in Vancouver.
 On 24 January 2009, at the SuperSkills Competition, Malkin assisted Ovechkin in his stunt during the Breakaway Challenge.
 Malkin handed Ovechkin his props for the stunt as well as handing him his stick and pouring some sports drink down Ovechkin's throat.
 It has been reported that Ilya Kovalchuk, who was then the Atlanta Thrashers' captain and a teammate of Ovechkin and Malkin on the Russian national team, brokered the peace between the two.

 Malkin gave a speech at Ovechkin's 35th birthday party in September 2020.
-The two are reportedly very close friends, with the feud long in the past.
+The two are reportedly very close friends again, with the feud long in the past.

 Personal life

+In 2006 at a preseason charity golf tournament in Springfield, Virginia, while playing golf for his first time, Ovechkin made a hole in one on a par 3 hole.

 Ovechkin was formerly engaged to tennis player Maria Kirilenko.
 On 21 July 2014, Kirilenko announced that the wedding was called off and that the two were no longer seeing each other.
-On 11 September 2015, Ovechkin announced his engagement to Nastya Shubskaya, the daughter of Vera Glagoleva, whom he subsequently married.
+On 11 September 2015, Ovechkin announced his engagement to Nastya Shubskaya, the daughter of Russian actress Vera Glagoleva, whom he subsequently married.

 Ovechkin and his wife have two children.
-On 18 August 2018, the couple had a son, whom they named Sergei after Ovechkin's late brother.
-On 27 May 2020, the couple had another son.
+In August 2018, the couple had a son, whom they named Sergei after Ovechkin's late brother.
+In May 2020, the couple had a second son whom they named Ilya.